Replacing Multi-Step Assembly of Data Preparation Pipelines with One-Step LLM Pipeline Generation for Table QA

 To address these challenges, we propose a \emph{variance-aware group resampling strategy}, which yields dynamic groups that provide diverse, informative training samples based on two group constraints.
 Consider a group $G$ of LLM outputs containing various data preparation pipelines $G=\set{o_i}_{i=1}^{\len{G}}$.
 Each LLM output is assigned with a reward by the reward function, forming a group of rewards $\mathcal{R} = \{R_1, R_2, \dots, R_{\len{G}}\}$.
 The group mean reward $\mu_{G}$ is computed by $\mu_G=\frac{1}{\len{G}}\sum_{i=1}^{\len{G}} R_i$, and the reward variance $\sigma_G$ is calculated by $\sigma_G=\frac{1}{\len{G}}\sum_{i=1}^{\len{G}} (R_i - \mu_G)^2$.
 To overcome the two dilemmas discussed above, we have following two constraints to the group $G$: \begin{itemize}[topsep=0pt, leftmargin=*] \item \emph{Variance constraint}: the reward variance of the group has to satisfy $\sigma_G\ge\epsilon$.
 This constraint avoids the \emph{signal collapse effect}. \item \emph{Quality constraint}: the maximum reward value $R_{\mathrm{max}}$ within the group has to satisfy $R_{\mathrm{max}}\ge\tau$, which guarantees that at least one output provides a high-quality data preparation pipeline.
 This constraint overcomes the \emph{reward distortion problem}. \end{itemize}

-Once a group violates any of the constraints, it triggers group resampling, discarding the current group and generating more candidate outputs to form a new group.
+Once a group violates any of the constraints, it triggers group resampling \emph{within the same model update step}: the current group is discarded and a new group is generated for the same input before any gradient update is performed.
+This resampling repeats until a qualifying group is found, after which gradients are computed and the model is updated.
 Our variance-aware group resampling contributes to collecting a more diverse and higher-quality data preparation pipeline reasoning trajectories as the training data, and our empirical studies in Section~\ref{sec:ablation} validates that the resampling strategy enhances stability of LLM training under fine-grained reward regimes and mitigates early-stage reward collapse.